robhagemans/basicode-interpreter/README.rst

-``data-color-7``      Set the colour value for white (foreground) ``data-canvas``       Target ``canvas`` id for screen / keyboard ``data-printer``      Target ``iframe`` id for printer output ``data-load``         Name of global Javascript function to call on loading a program ``data-store``        Name of global Javascript function to call on storing a file
+``data-color-7``      Set the colour value for white (foreground) ``data-canvas``       Target ``canvas`` id for screen / keyboard ``data-printer``      Target ``iframe`` id for printer output
 ===================== =======================================================================